 Fr.
 Gerard Evoy, SJ. was a devoted priest, gifted educator and administrator.
 Because of his love for quality education and the youth of greater Seattle, a scholarship fund has been established in his name at Kennedy Catholic High School.
 Proceeds from the fund assist deserving young men and women to afford the opportunity of a Kennedy Catholic High School education.

 Since the inception of the Fr.
 Evoy Scholarship, 30 students have received tuition assistance to attend Kennedy Catholic.
-This year marked the 20th anniversary of the Fr.
-Evoy Scholarship Banquet.
 If you would like more information about this event or to support the scholarship, please contact Joe Faccone.

 This annual event, in honor of the former Governor of Washington, Albert Rosellini, raises scholarship funds for current Kennedy Catholic students who demonstrate leadership, faith and integrity in their school life.
 Every year we are honored to have a number of legendary retired Lancer faculty members join us for this event.
 The support and legacy of the Rosellini family, event planner Joe Faccone and all our guests and volunteers makes a Kennedy Catholic education possible for deserving students every year.

-Photos of the event can be found here: 2016 Halloween Trick or Treat Photo Album
+Photos from 2016 can be found here: 2016 Halloween Trick or Treat Photo Album

 For any questions, please contact Rebecca Nuffer